themue/site.themue.dev/content/post/2022-glenfiddich-15yo-unique-solera-reserve.md

 ---
-title: 'Glenfiddich 15yo Unique Solera Reserve'
+title: 'Glenfiddich 15 yo Unique Solera Reserve'
 date: '2022-10-28T21:00:00+02:00'
 draft: false
 categories: ['whisky']
 tags:  ['whisky', 'tastingnotes']
 ---

 Glenfiddich is one of the great and well-known distilleries of Speyside, for many especially the twelve-year-old found in many shops.
 But the distillery offers many more variants.
-One is the **Glenfiddich 15yo Unique Solera Reserve**, a fine drop from the house.
+One is the **Glenfiddich 15 yo Unique Solera Reserve**, a fine drop from the house.

 ### Nose